JoshPaulie/nexar/README.md

 # Nexar

-Simple League of Legends SDK with rate limiting & disk caching by default.
+A simple League of Legends SDK with built-in rate limiting & disk caching.

 Trying to restore the glory days, pre Riot IDs.